Zhulād of Gōzgān

-Zhulād of Gōzgān (Bactrian script: ζoλooo γωζoγoνo, ruled circa 658-688 or 690-720 CE) was a ruler of the mid-7th century CE, in the region of Guzgan in northern Afghanistan, then part of Tokharistan.
-His name "Zhulad" suggests Iranian ethnicity, but his territory was nominally under the control of the Western Turks until 657 CE, after which the Western Turks submitted to the Chinese Tang Dynasty, letting their territories become protectorates of the Chinese.
+Zhulād of Gōzgān (Bactrian script: ζολαδο γωζογανο, ruled circa 658-688 or 690-720 CE) was a ruler of the mid-7th century CE, in the region of Guzgan in northern Afghanistan, then part of Tokharistan.
+His name "Zhulad" suggests Iranian ethnicity, but his territory was nominally under the control of the Western Turks until 657 CE, after which the Western Turks submitted to the Chinese Tang dynasty, letting their territories become protectorates of the Chinese.
 Administratively and militarily, Zhulād of Gōzgān was a vassal of the Turk Yabghus of Tokharistan, themselves a nominal protectorate of Tang China.

 As attested by legal documents that have tentatively been dated to the late 7th and early 8th centuries, the area was controlled by a local family that used the country Gozgan as the dynastic name, a custom of the era.
 Several are named, including Zhulad Gozgan, Skag Gozgan and Yan Gozgan, presumably two of his successors.

 Zhulād of Gōzgān issued coins in the region of Ambēr (Sar-i Pol).
 Some of his coins display the bismillāh symbol, suggesting a possible affiliation with the Muslims.
 Zhulād of Gōzgān issued trilingual coinage, in Arabic, Pahlavi, and Bactrian.

 Guzgan was conquered by the Arabs under al-Ahnaf ibn Qays in 653/4, as part of the Muslim conquest of Persia.
 But during the rule of the Umayyad caliph Ali (656–661), the Arabs were expelled from eastern Iran, as far as Nishapur.
 The Sasanian Peroz III was able to establish some level of control with the help of the yabghu of Tokharistan in Seistan.
-The Western Turkic Khaganate itself was taken over by the Tang Dynasty in 657 CE, and most of his territories became protectorates of the Tang Empire, and organized into regional commanderies, as was the case for the region of Guzgan.
+The Western Turkic Khaganate itself was taken over by the Tang dynasty in 657 CE, and most of his territories became protectorates of the Tang Empire, and organized into regional commanderies, as was the case for the region of Guzgan.